akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes.md

 ### External service

-For prod traffic e.g. HTTP use a regular service or an alternative ingress mechanism.
+For production traffic e.g. HTTP use a regular service or an alternative ingress mechanism.
 With an appropriate readiness check this results in traffic not being routed until bootstrap has finished.

 @@snip [akka-cluster.yml]($management$/bootstrap-demo/kubernetes-dns/kubernetes/akka-cluster.yml)  { #public }

 This will result in a ClusterIP being created and only added to `Endpoints` when the pods are `ready`

-Note that the `appName` is the same for both services as we want the services to point to the same pods just have different service types and DNS behavior.
+Note that the `appName` is the same for both services as they both refer to the same pods.